Job Title: Community Health Coordinator

 Location: Meridian, ID

-Job Summary: This position will collaborate and engage in efforts to foster relationships that support community health and health equity through partnerships with healthcare organizations, IFB community partner network, community stakeholders, and vulnerable communities.
-Requires a clear understanding and connection to the health needs of Idaho communities, and forward thinking to develop or connect IFB services and programs as needed.
+This position is responsible for coordinating Foodbank efforts to improve the health of Idahoans experiencing food insecurity.
+This position will cultivate and implement collaborative projects and foster relationships that support community health and health equity through partnerships with healthcare organizations, The Foodbank community partner network, community leaders and stakeholders, and vulnerable communities.
+Requires a clear understanding of the social determinants of health, the health needs of Idaho communities, and forward thinking to develop impactful connections and solutions for creating a hunger free and healthier Idaho.

 Principle Duties and Responsibilities:

-- Build and maintain strong working relationships and partnerships with healthcare providers and organizations.
+- Build and maintain strong working relationships and partnerships with healthcare providers and organizations for the improvement of health outcomes for low-income, food insecure Idahoans.

-- Deliver educational presentations to health organizations and community stakeholders about IFB and the relationship between food security, nutrition and health.
+- Create and deliver educational presentations to health organizations and community stakeholders about The Foodbank and the connection between nutrition security and health.

-- Identify and implement programming that will have a positive impact on both health outcomes and food security.
+- Identify and implement programming that will have a positive impact on both health outcomes and nutrition security.

 - Identify opportunities within the healthcare sector to increase access to nutritious food for patients identified as food insecure.

-- Promote the co-location of IFB programs and services with healthcare providers and other appropriate organizations.
+- Expand the emphasis on health at food distributions through co-location of The Foodbank’s programs and services with healthcare providers and other appropriate organizations.

 - Carry out or collaborate on program strategies/initiatives, conducting assessments as needed, evaluating outcomes, impact and potential for replication across the state.